2 MATERIAL ACCOUNTING POLICIES

 (a) Short-term obligations

-Liabilities for salaries, wages and bonus, that are expected to be settled wholly within 12 months after the end of the year in which the employees render the related service are recognised in respect of employees services up to the end of the reporting year and are measured at the amounts expected to be paid when the liabilities are settled.
-The liabilities are presented as current employee benefit obligations in the
+Liabilities for salaries, wages and bonus, that are expected to be settled wholly within 12 months after the end of the year in which the employees render the related service are recognized in respect of employees services up to the end of the reporting year and are measured at the amounts expected to be paid when the liabilities are settled.
+The liabilities are presented as current employee benefit obligations in the balance sheet.

 (b) Compensated absences